 [Secure My Account Button]

-Security note: Never include 2FA codes in subject lines (visible in previews).
-Always set short expiration times.
+Security note: Never put 2FA codes in subject lines.
+They show in previews.
+Set short expiry times.

 7. Receipt and Invoice Emails